Mayo Clinic Health System

 Myth 2: Varicose veins are an inevitable symptom of aging.

 Not every person over a certain age develops varicose veins, and there are ways to prevent them.
-It is true that the risk of varicose veins increases with age as aging causes wear and tear on the valves in your veins that help regulate blood flow.
+It is true that the risk of varicose veins increases with age as aging causes wear and tear on the valves in your veins that regulate blood flow.

 Myth 3: Crossing your legs causes varicose veins.

 Crossing your legs or wearing tight pants doesn't cause varicose veins.
 External pressure on your veins, like crossing your legs, is minimal and doesn't exert enough force to damage your veins.
 However, depending on the duration and location of the pressure, it can exacerbate the symptoms of varicose veins.
 Also, if you remain in the same position for long periods of time, it is more difficult for your blood to flow properly.
-Try to alternate between sitting and standing to move blood in your legs.
-Exercise and using the muscles in your legs can help return blood from your legs to your core and improve symptoms of varicose veins.

 Myth 4: Pregnancy causes varicose veins.

 During pregnancy, the volume of blood in your body increases.
-This change supports the growing fetus, but also can produce an unfortunate side effect: enlarged veins in your legs.
+While this change supports the growing fetus, it also can produce an unfortunate side effect: enlarged veins in your legs.
 Hormonal changes during pregnancy also may play a role.
-For most women, this is a temporary condition, and their veins return to their previous size after delivery.

 Myth 5: Varicose veins are a cosmetic issue.